You’re never gonna find me in a gym!

 And even though I will never look like The Rock, I still workout (almost) every day.

 Staying fit and healthy is always one of my main (if not my main) priority in life.

-There's only upsides and benefits to working out and being healthy :
+There’s only upsides and benefits to working out and doing your best to stay healthy :